Number of Workers Sought6

 Describe your farm operation

-Our farm has 13 acres in vegetable production, and we have a 250 member CSA program and attend 3 different farmers markets each week.
+Our farm has 13 acres in vegetable production.
+We have a 350 member CSA program, attend 3 different farmers markets each week, and sell wholesale through Wicked Good Produce.
 For a farm our size, we use a small number of people, but make up for that by being relatively mechanized and efficient where possible.
 All our crops are grown in a raised bed system using a tractor mounted bed shaper, and we use cultivating tractors whenever possible to handle the weeding.
 We have a large propagation greenhouse for starting all our crops from seed, five large high tunnels for season extension, and a state of the art processing barn for washing, packing, and storing our produce.
 We take farming seriously, and our farm is very much a work environment with high expectations.
 We have always focused on producing high quality food and providing good customer service, and we have earned a strong reputation in our community.
-We have a strong following, and our markets our thriving, which makes our farm a rewarding and exiting place to work.
+We have a strong following, and our markets our thriving, which makes our farm a rewarding and exciting place to work.

 What do you expect of a worker?Employees will work 5 days a week, including at least one farmers market each week, with weekends off (unless unexpected circumstances require an occasional weekend day to be worked)..
 Hours average between 8 and 10 each day of work, but can stretch a bit longer on days with evening markets.
 We are a production based farm, so we need to get a certain amount of work done each day.
 Effort, efficiency, and proficiency all affect the length of the work day.
 We get a lot done with a few people, so we have high expectations for our employees.
 They need to have a strong work ethic, self-motivation, attention to detail, the ability to labor for an entire day, and the understanding that they need to pull their weight.
 Our enjoyment of farming is super important to us, so poor attitudes and drama are not tolerated.
 Ideally, employees will have prior experience farming, or at least know that they are well suited to this type of work before applying.